Momna-bit/read/README.md

--- STEP 3: Check if "Payment system issue" calls cluster by date (spike vs. steady) SELECT
-    CAST(CallDate AS DATE) AS CallDay,
-    COUNT(*) AS CallCount
+-- STEP 3a: Find the actual date column name on Care_CallAI SELECT COLUMN_NAME, DATA_TYPE
-FROM Analytics_ConstellationWH.dbo.Care_CallAI
+FROM INFORMATION_SCHEMA.COLUMNS
-WHERE [call.reasongranular] = 'Payment system issue'
+WHERE TABLE_NAME = 'Care_CallAI'
-GROUP BY CAST(CallDate AS DATE)
+  AND (
+        COLUMN_NAME LIKE '%date%'
+     OR COLUMN_NAME LIKE '%Date%'
+      )
-ORDER BY CallDay;
+ORDER BY COLUMN_NAME;